BogdanTabor/frontend-sandbox/README.md

 Hello!
-This is a repo for studying where I commit solvings from JSR tutorial.
+This is a repository for studying where I commit solvings from [The Modern JavaScript Tutorial](https://javascript.info/).